 Especially in Myanmar, we need to learn more about the beauty of diversity because we have been living with people from different backgrounds and have a lot of conflicts based on diversity.
 Since we have had bad experiences of civil war, we have to learn how to live harmoniously with different people or people with different opinions.

 Furthermore, we share how to use stories to teach positive messages in order for people to use them in their daily lives.
-One-time storytelling or without practising in daily lives cannot achieve our goal which is towards a peaceful society through the art of storytelling.
-Therefore, we have to encourage the practice of positive messaging to create a platform which is a safe zone to share our feelings, learn from each other, and practise empathy.
+One-time storytelling or without practicing in daily lives cannot achieve our goal which is towards a peaceful society through the art of storytelling.
+Therefore, we have to encourage the practice of positive messaging to create a platform that is a safe zone to share our feelings, learn from each other, and practice empathy.
 The platform can be anywhere or at any time, but we start with a story and have a conversation about it.

 We decided to create a storybook for children which can address those issues in a positive and simple way so both children and adults can learn.

 We won the best social enterprise award in 2016.
 We created over seventy children’s storybooks and printed 1,040,374 books by August 2020 which were distributed all over Myanmar.
 We translated books into 18 different Myanmar Ethnic Languages over a period of six years.